Simulated LSST Observations of Real Metre-scale Imminent Impactors: Introduction

 These (as well as other close approaches) have been primarily discovered by non-dedicated (e.g. \citealt{Sarneczky22, Norton26}) and dedicated NEO surveys including the Catalina Sky Survey (CSS; \citealt{Drake09}), the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{Tonry18}), and the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citealt{Chambers16})\footnote{NEO discovery by survey is reported by the Center for Near-Earth Object Studies (CNEOS) (https://cneos.jpl.nasa.gov/stats/site\_all.html)}.
 Another NEO-hunting telescope - Flyeye - is currently under development by the European Space Agency (ESA; \citealt{Cibin19, Fohring24}).

-The Vera C. Rubin Observatory's Legacy Survey of Space (Rubin; LSST) is planned to begin in 2026, building a 10 year time-lapse of the southern sky \citep{Ivezic19}.
-It is expected to be a powerhouse for Solar System discovery, increasing the number of known main belt asteroids, Jupiter Trojans and trans-Neptunian objects by factors of 5-10 per class \citep{Juric23, Kurlander25}.
+The recently completed Vera C. Rubin Observatory is a next-generation facility which hosts the 8.4 m Simyoni Survey Telescope and 3.2 gigapixel LSSTCam camera.
+Rubin's Legacy Survey of Space (LSST) is planned to begin in 2026, building a 10 year time-lapse of the southern sky \citep{Ivezic19}.
+The LSST is expected to be a powerhouse for Solar System discovery, increasing the number of known main belt asteroids, Jupiter Trojans and trans-Neptunian objects by factors of 5-10 per class \citep{Juric23, Kurlander25}.
 It will also bring significant change in the NEO population, discovering thousands of previously-unknown NEOs and achieving just over 70\% completeness of potentially hazardous asteroids (PHAs) with D $>$ 140 m and minimum orbital intersection distances $<$ 0.05 AU \citep{Jones18, Kurlander25}.
 It will also discover hundreds of metre-scale NEOs \citep{Kurlander25}.

 This increase in the number of known of NEOs should also result in an increase in the number of meteoroids observed prior to impacting the Earth.
 For example, recent work by \citet{Cheng26} finds that LSST would discover $\sim$80\% of large (D $>$ 140 m) impactors and $\sim$10\% of 10 - 20 m impactors, of a synthetic impactor population.